rhkpy package

 New

-, with the DataArray specifiec byfield_type
+rhkdata.imageDataset ofrhkdata, with the DataArray specifiec byfield_typeflattened.- Return type:

 - rhkpy.rhkpy_process.polynomial_fit(order, x_data, y_data)[source]